This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 You can check the VFS Visa Application Centres’ working hours in different states of India from here.

 The price for obtaining the Dubai tourist visa depends on the individual airlines or the visa application centres and is subject to change.
 It’s best to consult individual airlines for the latest fees and updates.

 But to give you an idea, Emirates Airlines currently charges USD 90 (INR 7,141) for a short-term single-entry visa and USD 177 (INR 14,538) for a long-term single-entry tourist visa.
 Etihad currently charges USD 450 (INR 36,961) for a short-term single-entry visa and USD 750 (INR 61,603) for a long-term single-entry tourist visa.

 Alternatively, you can check the price of the category of Dubai tourist visa you are applying for from the VFS visa application centres here.

 As confirmed by a customer care agent at the Federal Authority for Identity, Citizenship, Customs and Ports Security (ICP), the prices for all types of UAE and Dubai visas, including 30 and 60 days tourist visas, have now increased by AED 100.
 The fee for the one-month visit visa issued by the ICA, for example, has gone up from AED 270 to AED 370.

 Dubai tourist visa from India grace period

-Overstayers will also have to pay in full the overstay fines, levied at AED 50 (INR 1,118) per day of overstay.
+As per reports, the Dubai/UAE outpass or leave permit is obtainable for AED 200 (INR 1,6427) to 300 (INR 6,710).
+Overstayers will also have to pay the overstay fines in full, levied at AED 50 (INR 1,118) per day of overstay.
 UAE visit visa holders will get a grace period of 10 days from the visa expiry date, after which the overstay fines shall start accruing.

 Dubai tourist visa from India tracking